XRPLF/xrpl-dev-portal/content/tutorials/use-complex-payment-types/use-escrows/escrow.md

 ### 8. Confirm final result

-Use the [`tx` command](reference-rippled.html#tx) with the EscrowFinish transaction's identifying hash to check its final status.
+Use the [tx method][] with the EscrowFinish transaction's identifying hash to check its final status.
 In particular, look in the transaction metadata for a `ModifiedNode` of type `AccountRoot` for the destination of the escrowed payment.
 The `FinalFields` of the object should show the increase in XRP in the `Balance` field.

 Request: